Reading: Applied Part 2. Specification Defect Diagnostics

 Steps

-Control Fact
+Verification Fact

-How This Goes Into capstone/
+How This Lands in capstone/

 - defect_class: priority_conflict

-- poisoned: memory_percent >= 90 for 10 minutes permits restart_pod, but any restart_pod requires prior human approval with the same priority.
+- poisoned: memory_percent >= 90 within 10 minutes permits restart_pod, but any restart_pod requires prior human approval with the same priority.

 - validation: priority_conflict=false && action=restart_pod && human_review_for_first_run=true